medialab/xan/docs/cmd/agg.md

 For a list of available aggregation functions, use `xan help aggs` instead.

+Aggregations can be computed in parallel using the -p/--parallel or -t/--threads flags.
+But this cannot work on streams or gzipped files, unless a `.gzi` index (as created by `bgzip -i`) can be found beside it.
+Parallelization is not compatible with the --cols nor -E/--errors options.

 Usage:
     xan agg [options] <expression> [<input>]
     xan agg --help